GSA/training-pathway-data-practitioner/codealong-apis/labs/lab-4/readme.md

 ## Lab Goal

 The goal of this lab is for students to solve problems using GSA's APIs.
+(Group activity.)

 ## Skills and Info learned